-The Bright Eyes Organisation is a Melbourne based Not for Profit and a registered Australian charity with DGR status as a Public Benevolent Institution.
+The Bright Eyes Organisation is an Adelaide based Not for Profit and a registered Australian charity with DGR status as a Public Benevolent Institution.

 BrightEyes was established 2013 because Founder and CEO Karen Wren wanted to do two things: firstly to build greater awareness around child abuse and exploitation and also to be a positive light in the lives of these children and young women.
 There are many organisations who focus on punishing the guilty which is important and necessary in itself, but BrightEyes focus is, on how it as an organisation, can help bring positive empowerment into the lives of these effected young people.